knightmb/timekoin/server/README.txt

 permissions to run properly (depends on if the setup is for Linux, Windows, Mac, etc.) All files need at least “read” access, but this next list of files need execute permissions to allow them to run with the web server permissions (no admin or root needed).
-For those using Linux/Unix, apache permissions would be an example.
+For those using Linux/Unix, Apache permissions would be an example.
 Every OS is different, so some may work with just read access and others may require execute access to function properly depending on the security settings chosen by the user of the OS.